HadiJahanshahi/nTreeClus/README.md

 ![nTreeClus simple example using RF support](https://image.ibb.co/ndD4s8/n_Tree_Clus_HC_RF.png)

-As the figures demonstrate, the output of RF and DT implementation of nTreeClus is very similar and the method is robust to the selected approach.
+As the figures demonstrate, the output of RF and DT implementation of nTreeClus is very similar and the method is robust to method selection.

 **Distance Matrix**